Skip to content

 Requires:

-• Working conda or miniconda installation miniconda (to make sure its update to date do conda update -n base --all)
+• Working conda or miniconda installation miniconda (to make sure it's up to date, do conda update -n base --all)

 • A fasta file (.fa) with your reference markers (headers in default NCBI format) for each of the known species across your chosen classification level (e.g. ITS.fa)

-• A fasta file (.fa) containing a single sequence best representing the reference markers (i.e. the best hit marker after blast and extraction e.g. reference.fa)
+• A fasta file (.fa) containing a single sequence best representing the reference marker, if you are not sure, you can use the best hit marker after blast and extraction (e.g. reference.fa)

 • Assembled genomes in the .fasta or .fna format (e.g. isolate_100.fasta)